 Tailor-Made to Your Talents

 You know how people say, “It's not all about you"?
 Well, here it is.
 We choose our productions and gallery shows based on the interests and talents of our students.
 If we can't teach the instrument you're studying, we'll find you someone who can.
 If a performance group doesn't already exist, we'll help you to find some like-minded students and put it together.
-Our students asked for film classes and we developed film classes.
+Our students asked for film classes, and we developed film classes.
+They wanted to learn how to record music, and we built a recording studio!
 You dream it; we'll help you get there.

 Out from under the bushel